 - Assumed the interim presidency when his mentor, President Hugo Chávez, died on 5 March 2013

 - Elected on 14 April 2013 by a narrow margin for a six-year term, he began a second in January 2019 after a controversial vote

 - Under his government, Venezuela was hit by a recession and inflation skyrocketed

 Mr Maduro has faced a severe economic crisis hastened by the collapse in the price of oil, which provides Venezuela with more than 90% of its foreign revenue.

 Despite hyperinflation and mass outward migration, he has insisted on the statist economic policies started by Chávez, and like him, has blamed problems on "sabotage" by local elites and "imperialists", while the opposition accuses him of mismanagement and increased authoritarianism.

 Such rhetoric is not surprising as Mr Maduro's ties to Chávismo, the brand of socialism spread by Hugo Chávez, go back some 25 years, when Mr Chávez served time in prison for the attempted coup of 1992.

 During this time, Mr Maduro also met his future wife, Cilia Flores, a prominent lawyer on Mr Chávez's defence team.

 Mr Maduro is a political veteran, having been a member of Venezuela's parliament, the National Assembly, and at one point becoming the assembly's speaker.

-Since Mr Chavez's death he has kept the Chavismo legacy alive, a move welcomed by those who have benefitted from the reduction in inequality and poverty but much to the chagrin of those who believe the country has been driven into ruin by 16 years of what they consider misguided policies.
+Since Mr Chávez's death, he has kept the Chávismo legacy alive, a move welcomed by those who have benefited from the reduction in inequality and poverty, but much to the chagrin of those who believe the country has been driven into ruin by decades of what they consider misguided policies.